 One of only two landlocked countries on the continent, Bolivia is geographically divided into two main regions—the eastern lowlands and the highlands to the west.
 One of the poorest countries economically in all of South America, Bolivia has a population of more than 11 million inhabitants whose greatest need is for someone to help them rise out of deep spiritual poverty.
 Although there are great social differences that exist among the Bolivian people because of their diverse cultural backgrounds, they are all united in their common need of salvation.

 Currently, there are two BIMI missionary families ministering in the city of Santa Cruz de la Sierra, Bolivia’s largest city, located in the eastern lowlands.
 Santa Cruz’s population exceeds 1.4 million inhabitants.
-Jake and Sharon Wiebe have been in Santa Cruz for 25 years.
+Jake and Sharon Wiebe have been in Santa Cruz for more than 25 years.
 Luke and Jessica Marie have served in Bolivia since 2008.
 More missionaries are immediately needed to work in both the urban areas and in the mostly forgotten rural areas of the Andean highlands.
 Also, urgently needed are men and women with pioneering spirits who would be willing to learn the Quechua or Aymara languages in addition to Spanish, which would allow them to work with these neglected people groups.

 In 1997, our missionaries established a Bible school in the city of Santa Cruz.
 This has allowed our personnel to intensify the training of national leadership for ministry positions.
 Since its inception, the school has graduated more than 75 students, most of whom are currently serving in various ministries all around the country.
 Souls are being saved every week and new churches are being planted every year.